 Eat at the Blue Bonnet Café

-It doesn’t matter the day of the week or the time of day that you visit the Blue Bonnet Cafe, you are going to see a wait.
+It doesn’t matter the day of the week or the time that you visit the Blue Bonnet Cafe; you will see a wait.
 That is just how popular this down-home restaurant is.
-Don’t worry though, the line moves quickly.
+Don’t worry, though, the line moves quickly.

 Once inside, you are treated to a wall displaying all of the awards and media attention that the Blue Bonnet has received, and believe me, it is quite impressive.

-They were named “Top 100 Breakfasts” by Travel and Leisure, and “Top 10 Restaurants in Texas” by Texas Highways Magazine just to name a couple.
+They were named “Top 100 Breakfasts” by Travel and Leisure and “Top 10 Restaurants in Texas” by Texas Highways Magazine, to name a couple.

-On the way into the dining room, you will also catch a glimpse of the pie case, which houses the fabulous pies that Blue Bonnet is famous for.
+On the way into the dining room, you will also glimpse the pie case, which houses the fabulous pies for which Blue Bonnet is famous.

-The menu is good, down-home cooking with items such as homemade biscuits and chicken fried steak and eggs for breakfast.
+The menu is good, down-home cooking with homemade biscuits, chicken fried steak, and eggs for breakfast.

-For lunch, you will find an assortment of salads, sandwiches, burgers, and house specialties that include hand-battered chicken tenders, farm-raised catfish, and pot roast.
+For lunch, you will find an assortment of salads, sandwiches, burgers, and house specialties, including hand-battered chicken tenders, farm-raised catfish, and pot roast.
 Of course, there are also specials of the day and plenty to choose from.

-You truly have not visited Marble Falls if you have not been to the Blue Bonnet Cafe!
+You truly have not visited Marble Falls if you have not visited the Blue Bonnet Cafe!